Exploring Hacker News by mapping and analyzing 40 million posts and comments for fun

 df_scores = df_comments_relevant.groupby("author").agg({"sim": "sum"}).reset_index().sort_by("sim", ascending=False)[:20]

-One important realisation was that pre-filtering is really slow and usually unnecessary compared to post-filtering.
+One important realization was that pre-filtering is really slow and usually unnecessary compared to post-filtering.
 By pre-filtering, I mean removing rows before doing similarity matching.
 This is because you end up needing to also remove those corresponding rows from the embedding matrix, and that can mean having to reconstruct (read: gigabytes of memory copying) the entire matrix or use much slower partially-vectorized computations.
 It's usually better to just filter the rows after finding the most similar rows i.e. post-filter.

 Note that a minimum threshold is important, because "dissimilarity" can be as high as 0.6, which makes the set of non-relevant items (in this case, users) have high scores due to the size of such sets.
 In this example, most comments aren't talking about Cloudflare, so any user that has a lot of comments would otherwise dominate this leaderboard just by sheer volume of comments as 100,000 * 0.6 is still higher than 500 * 0.999.